Professional Designations and Licenses

 Professional Programs

-Students may choose to participate in professional designation programs such as the Chartered Property and Casualty Underwriter (CPCU), Certified Risk Manager (CRM), Certified Insurance Counselor (CIC), and become licensed North Carolina insurance agents.
+Students may choose to participate in the Chartered Property and Casualty Underwriter (CPCU) professional designation program and become licensed North Carolina insurance agents.

 CPCU – Chartered Property & Casualty Underwriter

 The CPCU designation is granted by the American Institute for Chartered Property & Casualty Underwriters (AICPCU) and has the greatest support from insurance companies.
 Students hoping to work in underwriting, loss control, claims, operations and other positions with insurance companies will be well served to begin work toward the CPCU designation.
-The CPCU consists of 8 parts; we encourage students to begin by sitting for CPCU 553 Personal Insurance exam upon completion of our FIN 3072 Personal Insurance course.
+The CPCU consists of 8 parts; we encourage eligible students to begin by obtaining credit for CPCU 552 Commercial Liability and 540 Insurance Accoounting and Finance exams upon completion of our FIN 3150 Commercial Insurance and 4700 Insurance Operations course, respectively.